convox/docs/docs/reference/rack-parameters/NLBInternalAllowCIDR.md

 ## Additional Information

 The **default is empty**, which is intentionally different from the public [NLBAllowCIDR](/reference/rack-parameters/NLBAllowCIDR).
-An empty internal-allowlist triggers a CloudFormation fallback that permits the Rack's VPC CIDR — preserving the "reachable from inside the VPC" posture an internal NLB is installed for.
+An empty internal-allowlist triggers a CloudFormation fallback that permits the Rack's VPC CIDR, preserving the "reachable from inside the VPC" posture an internal NLB is installed for.

 ```bash
 $ convox rack params set NLBInternalAllowCIDR=10.0.0.0/16,10.1.0.0/16